 Billing for the Student Health Program is charged to the student's tuition bill and administered through the Student Account Services Office.
-For questions in regards to health charges or due credits please contact their office directly.
+For questions regarding health charges or due credits please contact their office directly.

-Students may work part time as long as it does not interfere with Program requirements including didactic coursework and class times, clinical rotation responsibilities and thesis work.
+Students may work part time if it does not interfere with Program requirements including didactic coursework and class times, clinical rotation responsibilities and thesis work.
 Students may contact the Office of Student Employment which assists students seeking part-time employment on and off campus during the academic year.

 During the second year of training, students will be given up to a \$1,000 stipend to be applied to expenses incurred to attend the Annual Conference of the NSGC and/or TSGC.
-This stipend will only be available to students that attend one or both of these conferences.
+This stipend will only be available to students that attend one or both conferences.
 Documentation of expenses will be required.